This page was last updated on 9 September 2020 with:

 - Information Commissioners Office: Data protection and coronavirus – what you need to know

 - Bates Wells: The GDPR should not thwart a sensible approach to COVID-19 concerns

-- RVA Advice Service: if your organisation needs advice or support contact firstname.lastname@example.org.
-We are continuing to offer our advice service remotely through email, telephone and Google Hangouts.
+- RVA Advice Service: if your organisation needs advice or support contact email@example.com.
+We are continuing to offer our advice service remotely through email, telephone and video calls.

-- RVA News: If you would like us to publicise updates about your services via RVA news and the RVA website, please email them to email@example.com.
-We’ll be sending RVA News more regularly during the coronavirus outbreak – if you’re not already subscribed to the newsletter, sign up here.
+- RVA News: if you would like us to publicise updates about your services via RVA news and the RVA website, please email them to firstname.lastname@example.org.
+If you’re not already subscribed to the newsletter, sign up here.